DerekHs/Interactive-Simulated-Annealing/README.md

 **e^((neighbor_goodness - current_goodness)/T)**

 Notice how the value of this function is always greater than 1 when (neighbor_goodness > current_goodness), and how the value of this function is always less than 1 when (neighbor_goodness < current_goodness).
-This means we will **always** move to a better neighboring state, and will **sometimes** nondeterministically move into a worse neighboring state, as state above.
+This means we will **always** move to a better neighboring state, and will **sometimes** nondeterministically move into a worse neighboring state, as stated above.

 Using a random number generator, we can convert this probability into a definite "yes" or a "no" choice.
 Then we have our temperature decay by multiplying it by some number less than 1 each iteration.
 In this case, we multiplied by 0.99.